Best Breastfeeding Tip You’ll Ever Get!

 But here’s the thing:

 Always be sure to contact a lactation consultant first for any problems with latch if possible.
-A lactation consultant may or may not advise you to use a this tip and can help you get to the root of the problem.
+A lactation consultant may or may not advise you to use a nipple shield and can help you get to the root of the problem.

-#1 Tip To get you Through Your First 2 Weeks Of Breastfeeding
+#1 Breastfeeding Tip To get you Through Your First 2 Weeks!

 So, what is my number #1 tip?????

 Besides telling you hang in there, it will get easier after two weeks…..